Thomas-Leung-852/HousekeeperBeeWebApp/README.md

 You can get it from https://github.com/Thomas-Leung-852/housekeeper-bee-vision

 **Housekeeper Bee Vision Service** is a production-ready AI microservice that provides **Optical Character Recognition (OCR)** and **Object Detection** capabilities.
 Built with Python FastAPI and optimized for mobile devices, it serves as the "eyes" for the Housekeeper Bee Household and Inventory Management ecosystem.
 You can access the vision administration page via https://{your ip}:8000/login .The default user name is 'admin' and password is 'pwd'.

+⚠️ Please change the default password immediately after your first login.

 ### - Create an API key to access the vision service